MilitaryRiotLab/Keyakizaka46-Blog-archiver/README.md

 # Keyakizaka46-Blog-archiver
-Archieve Keyakizaka46 members' blog by PHP
+Archive Keyakizaka46 members' blog by PHP

 ## **❗❗ Your help is needed ❗❗**
 ## Installation